 Knowledge is power.

 Your skills list should coincide with your priority list and threat levels.
 The most common threats can be overcome with the simplest skills.
 More advanced threats require more training.
-Everyone should learn CPR and basic first aid to cover threat Level 1.
+Everyone should learn CPR and basic first aid in Level 1.
 Becoming a Wilderness First Responder might be what you want at Level 2.
 Level 3 might mean becoming an EMT.
 These are just examples.
 You get the idea – skills stack, too!

 Step 5 – Implement a Stacking Principle